lucassgbm/lucassgbm/README.md

 <h2> Hi there 👋</h2>
 <div style="display: inline_block">

-- 🔭 I'm currently learning about data science with python language, and also i,m expanding my skills in front end development
+- 🔭 I'm currently learning about data science with python language, and also i,m expanding my skills in frontend development
 - 🤔 I'm looking for expanding my knowledge in new technologies
 - 📚 I like to read books about management and entrepreneurship, new technologies, comics and also like to play video games in my spare time
 - 👨‍🍳 Beyond technology, i'm passionate for gastronomy.. my favorite food is hamburguer 🍔😋